 Use the lowest ISO where possible

 It all depends on what sort of camera you have in your hand for Sydney night photography.
 As you may be knowing now, you wanted to reduce the noise of the photos taken by you.
 We advise you to test your camera with a low light setting and play with different ISO levels before you head out on a Sydney night tour to capture night photos.

 Finally, we advise you to familiar with RAW shooting modes and Bulb modes if you have a modern DSLR camera.

 Safety tips on a Sydney night photography tour

 Dress appropriately – Always advise to check the weather conditions and dress accordingly.
 Except for the summer months, always carry a rain-resistant jacket.

 Travel light – Try to avoid heavy camera gears.
-Carrying an expensive DSLR and heavy tripod is not always feasible on some of Sydney night photography spots.
+Carrying an expensive DSLR and heavy tripod is not always feasible on some of Sydney’s night photography spots.

 Hidden Alleyways – Sydney is a very safe city in comparison to other main cities of the world.
 However, we advise you to take care if you are not using a guided tour from Sydney.
 Especially take caution when entering areas when not highly populated or hidden alleyways.

 Night photography tools

 Keimig & Martin in their book of night photography mentioned a reputable flash with filter holder, coloured filters for flash, digital timer for film shooters, and remote release with timer are essential tools for night photography.
 Further, if you are planning to take a Sydney night photography tour, we suggest you take a hotel shower cap, lens shade clip, and chemical hand warmers as well.